 There are so many different IPAM tools out there and knowing which one is right for your business can be a daunting prospect.
 To help you decide, I’ve made a list of paid and free IPAM tools to assist you with the management of the network in your small business or large enterprise.
 My top choice is SolarWinds® IP Address Manager, due to its extensive feature list, intuitive and integrated user interface, and ability to manage IP, DHCP, and DNS info, all from a centralized console.

-There are several different free and paid IPAM software tools available in 2020.
+There are several different free and paid IPAM software tools available today.
 Each one has its pros and cons, depending on what your business needs.

 Paid: IP Address Manager